Click on a work to read more about itSyringe's Air, for alto flute and electronics (2024) – 4'34"

 I. Interlace

 II.
-Bolt
+Bolt III.
+Vestiges

 Filament Canopy was composed for the Sticks & Strings Duo, comprised of Rosanna Moore (harp) and Trevor Bartlett (percussion).
 Interlace plays with repeating notes across different timbres and patterns twisting around each other, gradually forming into a theme.
 Bolt is rapid and rhythmic, throwing the theme from first movement into virtuosic figurations, along with new motives, until it shatters itself.
 Vestiges begins with void, slowly coalescing into a lilting melody, before fading away.
 See work's page for a recording